larspage/RestaurantDeveloper/PROJECT_STATUS.md

 ## Last Update: {{today}}

 ## High-Level Summary:
-The project is in a stable state.
-Core functionality for user authentication and menu management is implemented.
-A CI/CD pipeline is in place, and the project has been converted to an npm workspace to resolve dependency issues.
-A comprehensive Cypress test suite has been created, which includes tests for menu management and a full link-checking utility for the main pages.
+The project is in a stable and robust state.
+All pages linked from the main navigation and footers now exist, and this is verified by an automated Cypress test.
+Core functionality for user authentication and menu management is implemented, the project structure is a stable npm workspace, and the CI/CD pipeline is in place.
 All automated tests are currently passing.

 ## Key Accomplishments:
+- **Created All Placeholder Pages**: Successfully created placeholder pages for all previously broken links (`/features`, `/pricing`, `/contact`, `/about`, `/blog`, etc.), providing a complete sitemap skeleton.
+- **Activated Full Link Checking**: The Cypress link-checker test is now fully active, with the "ignore list" removed.
+It verifies that every link on the main pages is valid, providing a strong safety net against future regressions.
+- **Passing Test Suite**: All tests are currently passing (with one test intentionally skipped for manual debugging), indicating a stable and verifiable codebase.
 - **npm Workspace Conversion**: Successfully converted the project to a monorepo structure using npm workspaces, resolving numerous dependency and build issues.
 - **Image Upload Fix**: Resolved a critical bug with image uploads, which involved implementing `react-dropzone`, fixing backend file filters, and resolving server crashes.
-- **Automated Frontend Testing**: Established a robust frontend testing suite using Cypress from the ground up.
-  - Created a test for menu item image uploads.
-  - Implemented a powerful link-checker test that automatically finds and reports broken links on the site.
-- **Identified Missing Pages**: The link checker has identified a list of unimplemented pages, which now serves as a clear to-do list for future development.
-- **Passing Test Suite**: All tests are currently passing (with one test intentionally skipped for manual debugging), indicating a stable and verifiable codebase.

 ## Current Known Issues / To-Do:
 - **Skipped Cypress Test**: The Cypress test for menu management (`menu-management.cy.ts`) has a test skipped because the page does not render correctly in the Cypress test environment.
 This requires manual, interactive debugging with `cypress open`.
-- **Unimplemented Pages**: The link-checker test has identified the following pages that are linked to but do not yet exist.
-These need to be implemented:
-  - `/features`
-  - `/pricing`
-  - `/contact`
-  - `/forgot-password`
-  - `/examples`
-  - `/signup`
-  - `/about`
-  - `/blog`
-  - `/privacy`
-  - `/terms`
+- **Implement Page Content**: All the newly created placeholder pages need to be implemented with their actual content and functionality.

 ## Next Steps:
-1. Prioritize and implement the missing pages identified by the link checker.
+1. Prioritize and implement the content for the placeholder pages.
 2. Manually debug the skipped Cypress test for menu management.
 3. Continue building out features as per the project roadmap.